iamwilhelm/use.gpu/packages/shader/README.md

 You can mark prototypes as `#pragma optional` if it is ok to leave them unlinked.

-**Does this work for WGSL?**
+**Which 'version' of WGSL is supported?**

-Yes!
-It provides best-effort compatibility with the current dialect of WGSL supported in the wild.
+Best-effort compatibility with the current dialect of WGSL supported in the wild.
 If there are gaps in the grammar, let me know.

 **Isn't it silly to ship and work with strings instead of byte code?**